 Vacuum sealing is a great way to make sure that your food can be stored for many months and to prevent waste.
 Canning is a great way to preserve foods but it’s time-intensive and takes some skill.

-Vacuum sealing is really accessible for many people and you will find that you can complete this process with ease even for fruits and vegetables.
+Vacuum sealing is accessible for many people and you will find that you can complete this process with ease even for fruits and vegetables.